Compare Travel Insurance in New Zealand

 - Compare Cancellation Benefits: If you've paid significant non-refundable deposits, ensure adequate cancellation coverage.

-- Consider Annual Policies: If taking 2-3+ trips annually, annual multi-trip is usually more cost-effective.
+- Consider Annual Policies: If you take multiple trips a year, annual multi-trip is usually more cost-effective.

-- Check Age Limits: Many policies have age limits (often 75-80).
-Senior travelers need specialist policies.
+- Check Age Limits: Many policies have age limits.
+Senior travelers may need specialist policies.

 - Read Exclusions Carefully: Understand what's NOT covered to avoid claim surprises.